Pete Stark: Fiscal policy

 Stark voted against the Food, Conservation, and Energy Act of 2008, which was supported by most House Democrats and over half of House Republicans, in part because of its cost.

 Stark voted both times against the Emergency Economic Stabilization Act of 2008, which created the Troubled Asset Relief Program.
 Stark strongly criticized the bank bailout legislation.
-He said he was " one of the few members on my side of the aisle to vote against the TARP bill both times....because I believed that it rewarded the very entities that built the financial house of cards that has come crashing down."
+He said he was "one of the few members on my side of the aisle to vote against the TARP bill both times....because I believed that it rewarded the very entities that built the financial house of cards that has come crashing down."

 Stark supported a 0.005% financial transaction tax applying to "trades of stocks, bonds, foreign exchange, futures and options involving large-scale traders who make more than $10,000 in transactions" annually.
 In 2010, he introduced a bill, the Investing in Our Future Act, that would create such a tax.
 The bill proposed using the revenue raised to invest in climate change adaptation, child care programs, and a Global Health Trust Fund to combat diseases, such as HIV/AIDS, malaria, and tuberculosis.

-Health care
+Healthcare

-Stark had a longstanding interest in health care issues and was critical of the health insurance coverage in the United States during the George W. Bush administration.
+Stark had a longstanding interest in healthcare issues and was critical of the health insurance coverage in the United States during the George W. Bush administration.
 With John Conyers, in April 2006, Stark brought an action against President Bush and others alleging violations of the United States Constitution in the passing of the Deficit Reduction Act of 2005, which cut Medicaid payments.
 The case, Conyers v.
 Bush, was dismissed for lack of standing in November 2006.

 In January 1985, Stark became Chairman of the Ways and Means Health Subcommittee with jurisdiction over Medicare and national health insurance proposals.
-Over the years, he used Budget Reconciliation bills to add amendments to impact health care.
+Over the years, he used Budget Reconciliation bills to add amendments to impact healthcare.
 An amendment to the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) required many employers to offer continuation health insurance coverage in many different situations (divorce, separation from employment, etc.) Over the years, tens of millions of Americans have used this COBRA law to continue health coverage.
 In 1986, he led in amending that year's budget bill to include the Emergency Medical Treatment and Active Labor Act, which requires hospitals to treat and stabilize persons presenting at emergency rooms with emergency conditions or in active labor, regardless of the person's insurance status or ability to pay.
 In 1988, Stark introduced an "Ethics in Patient Referrals Act" bill concerning physician self-referrals.
 Some of the ideas in the bill became law as part of the Omnibus Budget Reconciliation Act of 1990.
 What is referred to as "Stark I" prohibited a physician referring a Medicare patient to a clinical laboratory if the physician or his/her family member has a financial interest in that laboratory.
 It was codified in the United States Code, Title 42, Section 1395nn (42 U.S.C.
 1395nn, "Limitation on certain physician referrals").